 A reference period starts at 00:01 on Monday and runs for the necessary number of weeks (whether 17 or 26) until 00:00 on Sunday.
 If you are going with a 17 week reference period there will be one period of 18 weeks to cover the whole year.
 The 17 week reference periods start by default on the first Monday of April, August and December.

 To summarise if you have a 17 week reference period a HGV driver must not exceed an average working week of 48 hours over this time.
-A driver, however can drive up to 60 hours in a single week as long as it all averages out to 48 hours or less over the 17 week period.
+A driver, however can work up to 60 hours in a single week as long as it all averages out to 48 hours or less over the 17 week period.

 How many 15 hour days can a HGV driver work in a week?